 The session is held within a secular yet spiritually-informed ritual structure.
 In practice, this means you are invited into a compassionately contained, ceremonial frame that supports deep listening to your own embodied experience, and gentle integration of what arises.

 Many of us live in bodies shaped by chronic stress, social pressure, trauma, or sensory overload.
-For neurodivergent people, highly sensitive people, and those with personal sensory needs, conventional bodywork can be overly systematic and misattuned.
+For neurodivergent people, highly sensitive people, and those with personal sensory needs, sometimes conventional massage can be misattuned.

 This work offers something more subtle: